You are here

 - Central Alerting System (CAS) alerts

-- Local or national clinical guidance
+- local or national clinical guidance

-- National and local formularies
+- national and local formularies.

 Receiving and sharing information

 Practices should have a system in place to ensure that they are receiving, disseminating and acting upon all alerts and information relevant to general practice.
+This includes ensuring appropriate there is clinical involvement and oversight.

 - consider who should receive alerts and information within the practice